UGC NET Multi Entry and Multi Exit Rules, Overview, Eligibility, Features & Advantages

 Policy Name National Education Policy (NEP) 2020

-On Exit Receive a Certificate, Diploma, or Degree based on completed credits
+Exit Qualification Students may receive a Certificate, Diploma, or Degree depending on the number of credits completed

-Requirement for re-entry Use the same ABC account and past credits
+Requirement for Re-Entry Students must use the same ABC account to retrieve and utilize their previously earned credits

-UGC NET Score Validity NTA UGC NET score remains valid for re-entry within allowed break period
+UGC NET Score Validity The NET score generally remains valid during the allowed re-entry period, subject to university regulations

 Also Read: Career Options After UGC NET June 2025